 Shares in incorporated companies and business partnerships can be sold relatively easily by way of a private purchase contract.
-Both the purchase of company/business shares (share deal) and the acquisition of all of (or the significant) assets of the company (asset deal) are commonly practised in Germany.
-It should be noted that for certain forms of company, the contract will need to be notarised.
+Both the purchase of company/business shares (share deal) and the acquisition of all of (or the significant) assets of the company (asset deal) are commonly practiced in Germany.
+It should be noted that for certain forms of company, the contract will need to be notarized.

 In certain circumstances, companies may be required by law to go through insolvency proceedings if, for example, they find themselves in a situation where their liabilities significantly outweigh their assets, such that the company is unable to pay its debts.
 In the case of looming insolvency, the company can volunteer to enter into insolvency proceedings itself.

 The legal framework of insolvency is such that creditors can generally only recover a certain proportion of their claims; namely where the as- sets of the company are sufficient to cover this.
 Claims of creditors will take priority over any shareholder claims against the company.

 The insolvency administrator is entitled by law to either reclaim or contest certain payments and/or other benefits provided by the company to outside investors (including shareholders) within a certain period of time prior to the company entering into insolvency.

 The winding up of a company may be brought about by shareholder resolution.
 Even where the articles of association provide for a specific term of the company, the company will generally be liquidated after the end of this period.
 The authorities and courts can also, in certain cases (for example in the case of insolvency), force the dissolution of the company.